antonyvam/nDTomo/README.md

 ### 3. Install astra-toolbox

 An important part of the code is based on astra-toolbox, which is currently available through conda.
-To make your life easier, please install [Anaconda](https://www.anaconda.com/products/distribution).

 It is possible to install astra-toolbox from sources (i.e., if one wants to avoid using conda), but it is not a trivial task.
 We recommend creating a new conda environment for `nDTomo`.